http-party/node-http-proxy/README.md

 2. Inside of another HTTP server (like Connect)
 3. In conjunction with a Proxy Routing Table
 4. As a forward-proxy with a reverse proxy
-5. From the command-line as a proxy daemon
+5. From the command-line as a long running process

 See the [demo](http://github.com/nodejitsu/node-http-proxy/blob/master/demo.js) for further examples.